Note: this is an updated and expanded version of a post we originally published in 2013.

-Even though our travels have taken us to more than 75 countries on six continents, we set out with the intention of slow travel: biding our time in various select destinations.
+Even though our travels have taken us to more than 75 countries on seven continents, we set out with the intention of slow travel: indulging our nomadic lifestyle by biding our time in various select destinations.
 We look at travel as a long distance event, not a sprint, and didn’t want to burn out chasing around the world.

-Twice we’ve chosen housesitting, or as some call it, house minding, as a way of making a temporary home.
+Twice we’ve chosen housesitting, or as some call it, house minding, as a great way of making a temporary home.
 Both times were in Spain – Spring 2012 in Murcia and Winter 2012-13 in Cantabria.
-Housesitting opportunities for home sitting in Spain are numerous, we found, because of the large population of expats, especially from Britain.
+House-sitting opportunities in Spain are numerous, we found, because of the large population of expats, especially from Britain.

-In both these cases we found our connections through international house sitting websites such as Trusted House Sitters.
+In both these cases we found our connections through international house-sitting job websites such as Trusted House Sitters.
 We were also listed with Mind My House.

 Table of Contents